Yury-Shevchenko/samply/docs/README.md

 ## Samply

 Samply makes sending notifications easy and provides a secure foundation for connection with your participants.
-The application has an open source code on GitHub and runs online at <a href="https://samply.ml" target="_blank">https://samply.ml</a>.
+The application has an open source code on GitHub.
 With Samply you can schedule notifications for experience-based sampling studies.
 In the current moment, only Android mobile devices are supported.

 ## Features